twistedfall/opencv-rust/README.md

 ## Contrib modules

 To be able to use some modules you need to have [`opencv_contrib`](https://github.com/opencv/opencv_contrib) installed.
-You can find the full list of contrib modules [here](https://github.com/opencv/opencv_contrib/tree/master/modules) with the exception that `dnn` module is also considered contrib for OpenCV 3.2.
+You can find the full list of contrib modules [here](https://github.com/opencv/opencv_contrib/tree/master/modules).

 ## Missing modules and functions